dushyant-netizen/dushyant-netizen/README.md

 # Hi there 👋

-I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
+I'm a conmputer science / IT engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include ReactJS, and Jamstack (JavaScript, APIs + Markup).
 I'm a self-taught passionate FrontEnd developer from India.

 #🚀 About Me